-Consulting Local Code Enforcement
+Failure to Consult Local Code Enforcement

-It is important to note, however, that your city or county may have their own guidelines regarding hearth products, and that they must be consulted.
-Failure to comply with local code can and has come back to haunt many homeowners when it’s time to sell or renovate a home, as an inspector may put your entire project on hold until the installation is up to code.
+It is important to note, however, that your city or county may have independent guidelines regarding hearth products, and that they must be consulted.
+Locations, where vent-free is allowed by the state but not by the city or town, include but are not limited to New York City; Austin and Houston, Texas; Freemont, Nebraska; and Manchester, New Hampshire.
+Failure to comply with local code can and has come back to haunt many homeowners when it is time to sell or renovate a home, as an inspector may put your entire project on hold until the installation is up to code.

 Things that code enforcement authorities may have strict guidelines on are clearances to combustibles, in addition to the clearances required by the manufacturer, the ability to install a vent-free appliance in your home, the construction of a chimney, or any other safety feature they deem necessary.